-(4) Fines for cited violations shall be paid to the WOSC Business Office or Campus Public Safety Office, unless otherwise indicated on the citation, in the amount of the fine posted, and a "Petition for Traffic Citation Appeal" filed within 10 working days after the citation is issued.
+(4) Fines for cited violations shall be paid to the Western Business Office or University Public Safety Office, unless otherwise indicated on the citation, in the amount of the fine posted, and a "Petition for Parking Citation Appeal" filed within 10 working days after the citation is issued.

-(5) Any person wishing to appeal a citation must prepare a "Petition for Traffic Citation Appeal" for a hearing, indicating why the citation should not be enforced.
-Petition forms are available at the Campus Public Safety office and the Cashiers Office in the Administration Building.
-The form must be paid and filed within 10 working days of citation issuance.
-Students may have the appeal payment placed on their account in lieu of paying by cash or check.
-Those appeals received in writing that do not indicate a desire to appear before the Parking Review Committee (PRC) will be handled administratively by the agency director or his designee.
-Payment of the citation(s) must accompany the appeal before it will be reviewed.
+(5) Any person wishing to appeal a citation must prepare a "Petition for Parking Citation Appeal" for a hearing, indicating why the citation should not be enforced.
+Petition forms are available at the University Public Safety office and the Cashiers Office in the Administration Building.
+The citation must be paid and the form filed within 10 working days of citation issuance.
+Staff, Faculty, and Students may have the appeal payment placed on their account in lieu of paying by cash or check.
+Payment of the citation(s) must accompany the appeal before it will be reviewed for non staff, faculty, and students.
+Those appeals received in writing that do not indicate a desire to appear before the Parking Review Committee (PRC) will be handled administratively by the agency director or designee.